AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/experience-league.png) [!DNL Experience League] events {#events}

 Experience League events are a great place to learn, interact, and get answers from product experts at Adobe!
-See [Events](https://experienceleague.adobe.com/events/?lang=en) on Experience League to stay updated for July 2022.
+See [Events](https://experienceleague.adobe.com/events/?lang=en) on Experience League to stay updated for October 2022.

-Updated **September 28, 2022**

 |Product / Event Name |Type|Description |
 | -----------|---------- | ----|